What is ITSM? A comprehensive guide to IT service management

 Service request management

 This process handles user requests for standard IT services, like resetting passwords, installing software, or granting system access.
-Service request management streamlines these everyday tasks, allowing for quick resolution through predefined workflows.
+These everyday tasks are streamlined by Service request management, allowing for quick resolution through predefined workflows.

 Service level management (SLM)

-Service level management defines, tracks, and verifies compliance with service level agreements (SLAs)—the agreed-upon standards for service quality, response times, and availability.
+Service level management sets, monitors, and checks compliance with service level agreements (SLAs).
+SLAs are the agreed standards for service quality, response times, and availability.
 Consequently, IT teams can better meet business expectations by monitoring performance and improving service delivery through SLM.

 Configuration management

-Configuration management keeps track of all IT components (known as configuration items or CIs) and their relationships.
+Configuration management tracks all IT components, known as configuration items (CIs), and their interrelationships.
 This gives IT teams accurate visibility into systems, hardware, software, and network configurations.
-With an up-to-date configuration management database (CMDB), teams can resolve issues faster and reduce risks during changes.
+With a current configuration management database (CMDB), teams can resolve problems more quickly and mitigate risks during changes.

 IT asset management (ITAM)